forrestberry/theolexica/content/posts/spurgeon-conference-notes.md

     - First impression of Spurgeon on his first Sunday evening - he was a country bumpkin and funny looking.
     - 2 years older than Spurgeon
 - Spurgeon's country bumpkin-ness was something to work on
-    - Complaint/amusement by many - Suzzy, deacons, etc
+    - Complaint/amusement by many - Susie, deacons, etc
     - He dropped his blue polkadotted pocket square for white ones when the deacons purchased him a dozen white ones
 - Deacon Olney pushed Spurgeon to success at New Park Street Chapel
-    - recruited Suzzy and others to come to the evening service on the first sunday.
+    - recruited Susie and others to come to the evening service on the first sunday.
     - Spurgeon called him "the model deacon"
-    - introduced Suzzy and Spurgeon
+    - introduced Susie and Spurgeon
         - immediate attraction between them during Spurgeon's interim period
         - Spurgeon became the pastor on April 20.
         - Spurgeon gave her a book the next day with a personal note the next day.
-        - Suzzy converted in his first month there.
+        - Susie converted in his first month there.
 - Relationship
     - Opening of the Crystal Palace
-        - Spurgeon and Suzzy and many friends there for the opening.
+        - Spurgeon and Susie and many friends there for the opening.
         - 40,000 people there.
 Queen there, etc.
         - Spurgeon reading [Tupper's Proverbial Philosophy](https://archive.org/details/tuppersproverbia00tupp/page/n8/mode/1up)
             - Passe at this point.
             - section on marriage in it.
             - Spurgeon asked her - what do you think about this section, "Pray for your spouse"?
-            - Suzzy blushed and could not think about the gala.
+            - Susie blushed and could not think about the gala.
             - Walked around the grounds together
     - Engaged two months later, August 2nd
-        - Suzzy "dreary and unromantic place", but now I consider it a sacred place.
+        - Susie "dreary and unromantic place", but now I consider it a sacred place.
         - Spurgeon baptized her during the engagement.
         - Regularly met at the Crystal Palace for walks together.
     - Married 15 months later (Jan 8, 1856)
     - Pregnant with twins in September 1857
-        - Suzzy permanently injured after birth.
+        - Susie permanently injured after birth.
     - Basically permanently homebound by 1868
         - Spurgeon had to travel to warmer climates due to his health, so they were often separated.
         - She went with him on his final three month trip before his death.
             - Recalled as her favorite period of life.
     - Spurgeon died in France
-        - Suzzy gave a prayer of thanksgiving to the gift God had given her.
+        - Susie gave a prayer of thanksgiving to the gift God had given her.
 - Letters
     - became a primary way for them to "be with" one another since he travelled so much
     - his letters are full of affection and devotion
     - wrote to her almost every day of his life
 - Time together
-    - Favorite activity of Suzzy was sitting with Spurgeon while he worked since he was always working.
+    - Favorite activity of Susie was sitting with Spurgeon while he worked since he was always working.
         - silence but presence
     - She was a help to him in the home and for his study